Studio/tutors : Marilyne Andersen (EPFL), Mark Pauly (EPFL), Javier Fernández Contreras (HEAD), Florin Isvoranu (EPFL)

 HEAD Assistant : Alice Proux

-Epfl Assistant : Megan Danell
+EPFL Assistant : Megan Danell

 * conducted together with students of HEAD-Genève’s Bachelor in Interior Architecture